 “Did I just say THAT?!”

 Don’t worry, you’re definitely not alone.
 Stuff like this happens to the best of us.
+Pronunciation mistakes are common in the French language especially if it is not your native language.
 But to avoid awkwardness from happening ever again, you should take a look at this list of words and phrases we compiled.

-So without much ado, let’s get on with the list.
+So without much ado, let’s get on with the list of common pronunciation mistakes in French.

 1.“Je suis chaud(e)” or” Il/elle est trop chaud(e) “ does not mean what you think it means.